-The Office of the Deputy Assistant Secretary of Defense for Stability and Humanitarian Affairs shapes policy and oversees the development of DoD capabilities in order to successfully conduct stability, security, transition and reconstruction operations:
+The Office of Stability and Humanitarian Affairs shapes policy and oversees the development of DoD capabilities in order to successfully conduct stability, security, transition and reconstruction operations:

 - Across the spectrum from peace to conflict